aconz2/blender-addon-origamify/Readme.md

 ## Known Issues

   - Some objects are created with a flipped normal.
-Cause unknown, but the axes created due respect the face normal from the original object
+Cause unknown, but the axes created do respect the face normal from the original object

+## Tips

+Because each object's local X axis is its "hinge" axis to its parent, it is very useful to select multiple objects you're interested in rotating, then holding `Alt` and dragging the `Rotation X` in `Object Properties` or holding `Alt` and clicking into `Rotation X` and entering a value.

 ## Notes